sundeeprs/BasicSpringBoot/README.md

-BasicSpringBoot Application to create microservice to expose the appliance information to the end user. \n USer can sed the @Get Request to get all appliance information.
+BasicSpringBoot Application to create microservice to expose the appliance information to the end user. \n User can use the @Get Request to get all appliance information.
-@POST to create a new Appliance and stor them to Database/ persistance storage.
+@POST to create a new Appliance and store them in Database/persistence storage.
-@Delete option to delete a appliance from the DB/ persistance storage.
+@Delete option to delete an appliance from the DB/persistence storage.